Surgical Case Library

 Retroperitoneal & Pelvic

-Primary retroperitoneal transitional cell carcinomas constitute very rare neoplasms and demonstrate very poor ...
+<p style="text-align: justify;">Primary retroperitoneal transitional cell carcinomas constitute very rare neop...

 Only 3 cases of primary retroperitoneal transitional cell carcinoma have been reported in the last 60 years, all previously fatal within 8-24 months.